Cybvr/JujuZero/Product Guide.md

    - Regenerate content, share the project, or delete it as needed.

 5. Available Tools
-JujuAGI offers a wide range of tools to meet your file management and marketing needs:
+Juju offers a wide range of tools to meet your file management and marketing needs:
 - PDF to JPG / JPG to PDF
 - Merge PDF / Split PDF
 - Text Case Converter